purrlab/website/hellostar/survey/info/index.md

 to an optional follow-up interview, and (3) collecting publicly available data (e.g., on conference websites).

-Your participation in this survey will consist of spending XX-XX minutes answering questions regarding conferences in general, specific conferences, and your demographic characteristics.
+Your participation in this survey will consist of spending around 15 minutes answering questions regarding conferences in general, specific conferences, and your demographic characteristics.
 At the end of this survey, you will be asked to indicate whether you are interested in participating in a follow-up interview.
 The follow-up interview is optional and will consist